-- A Corda network is made up of nodes running Corda and CorDapps
+- A Corda network is made up of nodes, each of which runs an instance of Corda and one or more CorDapps

-- Communication between nodes is point-to-point, instead of relying on global broadcasts
+- Communication between nodes is point-to-point, and does not rely on global broadcasts

-- Each node has a certificate mapping their network identity to a real-world legal identity
+- Each node has a certificate that maps its network identity to a real-world legal identity

 - The network is permissioned, with access requiring a certificate from the network operator

 A Corda network is a peer-to-peer network of nodes.
-Each node runs the Corda software as well as Corda applications known as CorDapps.
+Each node represents a legal entity, and each runs the Corda software (an instance of Corda and one or more Corda applications, known as CorDapps).

 All communication between nodes is point-to-point and encrypted using transport-layer security.
 This means that data is shared only on a need-to-know basis.
 There are no global broadcasts.

 Each node has a single well-known identity.
-The node’s identity is used to represent the node in transactions, such as when purchasing an asset.
+The node’s identity is used to represent the node in transactions; for example, if the node were involved in a transaction to purchase an asset.

 Nodes can also generate confidential identities for individual transactions.
 The certificate chain linking a confidential identity to a well-known node identity or real-world legal identity is only distributed on a need-to-know basis.
-This ensures that even if an attacker gets access to an unencrypted transaction, they cannot identify the transaction’s participants without additional information if confidential identities are being used.
+If confidential identities are being used, this ensures that even if an attacker gets access to an unencrypted transaction, they cannot identify the transaction’s participants without additional information.

 Admission to the network